mckelvey/instagram-node-lib/README.md

 #### Subscriptions

 Location subscriptions are also available with the following methods.
-A `callback_url` is required if not specified globally, and you may also provide a `verify_token` if you want to keep track of which subscription is coming back.
+A `callback_url` is required when subscribing if not specified globally, and you may also provide a `verify_token` if you want to keep track of which subscription is coming back.
+Note that while `unsubscribe` is identical to the generic subscriptions method below, here, `unsubscribe_all` only removes location subscriptions.

     Instagram.API.locations.subscribe({ object_id: '1257285' });
       ->  { object: 'location',